 How to Make Delicious Green Milk Tea Step By Step

+Unlike its more common cousin, black milk tea, green milk tea retains more of the tea’s natural compounds since it undergoes less oxidation during processing.
+This gives it a lighter, more vegetal flavor profile and a beautiful pale green color that’s instantly recognizable.
 In this article, we’ll go over how to make green milk tea at home and share tips for customizing it to your taste.
-Let’s get started!

 How to Make Delicious Green Milk Tea